 God decides which way to lead the Israelites out of Egypt.
 He has a destination, but He also has a bigger purpose.
 He wants the Israelites to be His people and He wants to dwell among them.
 They need to be set apart.
 They can’t live among the Egyptians.

 God knows that if they head to the Philistines they will turn back to Egypt.
 He knows they would seek security in Egypt rather than face war, even with God on their side.

-He did all He could, apart from taking away free will or taking them out of the world, to keep them following Him, to keep them from turning back.
+He did all He could to keep them following Him, to keep them from turning back.
+He did everything apart from taking away free will or taking them out of the world.

 Do you see how God has arranged your life to try to keep you following Him?
 Do you see how He’s equipped you for every good work and every battle?

 Have you seen Him allow doors to close to keep you from turning back?
 Does He open paths you hadn’t seen before you?
 Do you run from battles, or have you ever recognized going through the battle might be the quickest way to the Promised Land?